What is wave picking?

 The benefits of wave picking will be upscaling order fulfillment, increasing pick and pack efficiency, decreasing disruption in-store, and improving margins from online grocery orders.
 By utilizing the wave picking methodology, grocers can estimate labor requirements and overall, minimize labor costs.

 Efficient pack and ship grocery store processes are critical for profitability.
 With Emporix’s commerce solutions, such as wave-picking, businesses have the capabilities to boost their picking performances and margins.
-To find out more, please contact us via the form below.
+To find out more, get in touch with us here.